Ghana, Kenya lead Africa’s economic renaissance | Ghana News Agency

 The Observatory of Economic Complexity (OEC) trade data analysis indicates that, in 2022, Ghana made an export worth US$5.46 million to Kenya, with the main products covering coconut oil, cocoa powder, mushroom spawn and other live plants.

-During the last 26 years, the exports of Ghana to Kenya have increased at an annualised rate of 18.2 per cent, while the exports of Kenya to Ghana have increased at an annualised rate of 14.2 per cent.
+During the last 26 years, the exports of Ghana to Kenya have increased at an annualized rate of 18.2 per cent, while the exports of Kenya to Ghana have increased at an annualized rate of 14.2 per cent.

-In 2022, Kenya made an export worth of US$9.53 million to Ghana – the main products covering vegetable fibres, tea and aluminium plating, according to the OEC.
+In 2022, Kenya made an export worth US$9.53 million to Ghana – the main products covering vegetable fibres, tea, and aluminium plating, according to the OEC.

-Africa, he said, had many endowed resources at its disposal that could be harnessed for accelerated socio-economic growth.
+He said Africa had many resources that could be used to boost socioeconomic growth.

-The vibrant youth population, available land and natural resources put the continent in a strategic place to become an economic powerhouse, if the right policies were instituted, the Kenyan President stated.
+The continent’s vibrant youth population, sufficient land, and natural resources position it to become an economic powerhouse if the correct policies are implemented, according to Kenya’s President.

 GNA